Understanding Periodized Rehab & Load Management for Better Recovery

 Acute vs. Chronic Workload

-Another important concept is the relationship between:
+Another important concept is the relationship between acute and chronic workload:

 - Acute workload - what you've done in the recent period (typically a week)